elias-alaoui/mini-bingo-project/docs/gameplayer_instructions.md

 - Look carefully before answering (Y/N).
 - Claim only when you're sure.
 - A wrong claim costs more than a missed number.
-- Fast responses matter — you only get 3 seconds.

 ---